osrg/libsai/doc/Building.md

 # How to build Libsai
-1. Install QEMU with rocker software switch enabled.
-We recommend to build the latest version retrieved from the [git repository](http://git.qemu.org/qemu.git).
-No special build option is required to enable rocker device.
+1. Install QEMU with rocker software switch embedded.
+ - We recommend to build the latest version retrieved from the [git repository](http://git.qemu.org/qemu.git).
+ - No special build option is required to enable rocker device.
+2. Install [Ubuntu 15.04 server](http://releases.ubuntu.com/vivid/) as a guest OS.
+ - We recommend the simplest installation, with no LVM and no all directories in the same partition.
-2. Install [Ubuntu 15.04 server](http://releases.ubuntu.com/vivid/) as a guest OS (any other linux distribution might work, if you have any special reason to use one).
+ - Any other linux distribution _might_ work, if you have any strong reason to use one.
 3. Boot the guest OS and replace the kernel by the one with rocker driver enabled.

     ```